-We wanted to take this opportunity to reassure residents again that fire safety is a top priority for Derwent Living and the safety of customers is something that the whole organisation takes very seriously.
-All fire safety risk assessments are up to date and Derwent Living undertakes lots of work each and every day to make sure properties are as safe as they can be for our residents to live in.
+Fire safety is a top priority for Derwent Living and the safety of customers is something that the organisation takes very seriously.
+All fire safety risk assessments are kept up to date and Derwent Living undertakes lots of work each and every day to make sure properties are as safe as they can be for our residents to live in.

 For blocks of flats, checks of communal areas are carried out on a monthly basis by staff, to ensure we are compliant; this means making sure that there are no obstructions or objects left in corridors or entrance halls, which could make it difficult to evacuate or could even help the fire spread.

 Our fire safety policies, which are reviewed annually and include the Stay Put policy, are all approved by the fire service.
 Our health and safety officer works with the fire service and independent experts, regularly carrying out safety checks at all schemes.
 All of our buildings are compliant with both fire safety and building regulations.

 Stay Put policy